Bone Count: 30+

 The hospitals "official" report on this break reads: LEFT CLAVICLE SERIES 11/08/98 CLINICAL HISTORY: Pain; Trauma. (yes, I'll agree with that!)
 A comminuted fracture involving the mid to distal shaft of the clavicle is noted, with superior displacement of the proximal clavicular shaft.
 Normal articulation is noted at the glenohumeral joint. **IMPRESSION** Comminuted Left Clavicular Fracture.
 (Well, DUH!)

 I guess what it's all saying in normal English is that I broke it in two spots, having the center section move out of it's normal position and that I was still able to use my arm (to some extent).
 Why can't they just say it that way?

-I was really looking forward to March 5th, the first motocross race of the season here in AMA District 11.
+I was really looking forward to March 5th, the first motocross race of the season here in AMA District 11 (south western Ohio).
 I'd been riding the new YZF and loving it, feeling really confident, and just plain ready to throw a leg over a bike and do some racing.
-Guess I'll have to wait four to six weeks!
+Guess I'll have to wait another four to six weeks.

 Saturday, February 26 was an unseasonably warm, sunny day for this time of year in Southern Ohio.
 What better to do than throw a leg over the bike and go play.
-I met my riding buddies and an asshole we call Pissboy (he thought pissing in two people's helmets was a way to "get even" for something he'd started) out at the New Vienna Motocross track for an afternoon of fun in the dirt.
+I met my riding buddies and a former friend we call Pissboy (he thought pissing in two people's helmets was a way to "get even" for something he'd started) out at the New Vienna Motocross track for an afternoon of fun in the dirt.
 The day had been pretty good.
-No body had gone down hard, uh, I did have one muddy cross rut adventure that put me down, but I got up laughing and mud covered.
+No body had gone down hard, uh, I did have one muddy cross rut adventure that put me down but I got up laughing and mud covered.
 Gotta like the walk away splats.

 Tuesday morning was the day of reckoning.
 I woke up with cramps in the back of my hand and even more pain in my arm.
 Time to go see the doctor.